Forest Preserve Board invests in nature with $50 million bond issue for preservation, restoration

 The bond issue will provide $25 million for land preservation, $12 million for critical regional and local trail connections and the creation of new preserve access areas, and $13 million for habitat restoration.
 The interest rate for the bonds can’t exceed 5.5% and the bonds will be repaid over 20 years.

-The Board’s vote gives authorization for the bonds to be sold in an amount not to exceed $50 million.
+The Board’s vote authorizes the sale of the bonds in an amount not to exceed $50 million.
 The process will be overseen by Board President Annette Parker, Board Treasurer Sherry Newquist, Forest Preserve Executive Director Ralph Schultz, attorneys and bond underwriters.

 The amount of money property owners will pay in taxes in 2025 for the Forest Preserve District’s portion of their tax bill – which is around 1.5% of their total bills – will not increase as a result of the bond sale and the total will decrease from taxes paid in 2024.